-SD-WAN (Software Defined Wide Area Networks) is the cutting edge technology in terms of providing connectivity for enterprises and various other vertical market use cases.
-However, as in any other cutting edge technology, this doesn’t necessarily mean that your organization should jump on the bandwagon and replace your legacy routers and firewalls with SD-WAN appliances.
-However, if any of the specific reasons and scenarios apply to your organization, you absolutely should adopt SD-WAN and enjoy the benefits.
+SD-WAN (Software Defined Wide Area Networks) is cutting-edge technology in terms of providing connectivity for enterprises and various other vertical market use cases.
+However, as with any other cutting-edge technology, this doesn’t necessarily mean that your organization should jump on the bandwagon and replace your legacy routers and firewalls with SD-WAN appliances.
+However, if any of the specific reasons and scenarios discussed below apply to your organization, you absolutely should adopt SD-WAN and enjoy the benefits.

-Let’s first try to describe SD-WAN in laymen's terms.
-SD-WAN can mean slightly different things depending who you ask, but at a high level, it refers to the software intelligence that dynamically manages the WAN links on the branch/campus edge.
-Usually this software lives on off-the-shelf X86 type platform, that is centrally and easily managed.
+Let’s first try to describe SD-WAN in layman’s terms.
+SD-WAN can mean slightly different things depending on who you ask, but at a high level, it refers to the software intelligence that dynamically manages the WAN links on a branch/campus edge.
+Usually this software lives on off-the-shelf X86 type platforms that are centrally and easily managed.
 In this model, the value creation is shifted from hardware to software, with the added benefits of using all the advantages that software brings to the table such as easier upgrades, longer shelf-life and lower cost.

-There are certainly many reasons that SD-WAN might be a good strategy for your organization, however, we will try to limit them to the common few here.¬†We will present out findings and thoughts that are based on our surveys, conversations and feedback from our own client base, as well as, data collected from industry analysts and thought leaders.
+There are certainly many reasons that SD-WAN might be a good strategy for your organization, however, we will try to limit them to the top three here.
+We will present out findings and thoughts based on our surveys, conversations and feedback from our own client base, as well as data collected from industry analysts and thought leaders.

 WAN Performance and Uptime:

-Bandwidth cost is usually consumes a significant part of IT budgets and even fractional cost savings can make a difference.
+Bandwidth cost usually consumes a significant part of IT budgets and even fractional cost savings can make a difference.
 With SD-WAN, businesses have the ability to combine, mix and match various bandwidth providers to create the optimum value-cost combination.
-From our client base, we see a mix of cost-effect large bandwidth pipes with more expensive higher SLA services brought together via our SD-WAN solution.
-This way bandwidth hungry flows can be directed onto the less expensive public Internet lines.
-Similarly, mission critical applications can utilize the more expensive yet better SLA lines with the added benefit of failing over to other WAN links in case of line failures.
-As a matter of fact with specialized VNF overlay tunnels, applications flows can be sent to tunnels that can dynamically steer packets onto the best path at that given time for that specific type of application.
-This will translate into, say, VOIP calls for the office will always traverse the best path that optimized the reliability and quality of VOIP flows, outperforming even the most expensive WAN options without SD-WAN.
+From our client base, we see a mix of cost-effective large bandwidth pipes with more expensive higher SLA services brought together via our SD-WAN solution.
+This way, bandwidth hungry flows can be directed onto the less expensive public Internet lines.
+Similarly, mission critical applications can utilize the more expensive, higher performing SLA lines with the added benefit of failing over to other WAN links in case of line failures.
+As a matter of fact, with specialized VNF overlay tunnels, applications flows can be sent to tunnels that can dynamically steer packets onto the best path at any given time for that specific type of application.
+This will translate into, say, VOIP calls for the office always traversing the best path that has been optimized for the reliability and quality of VOIP flows, outperforming even the most expensive WAN options without SD-WAN.

-There are use cases, where a single WAN connection will not accomplish the target goal.
-This may be because of the challenging WAN environments such as cellular, satellite, mobile or portable use cases.
-As an example a single 4G LTE modem may not be suitable for the use case in a command and control center application, however, a SD-WAN based device that can combine several of those 4G LTE modems into a fatter and more reliable pipe will do the trick.
+There are use cases where a single WAN connection will not accomplish the target goal.
+This may be because of challenging WAN environments such as cellular, satellite, mobile or portable use cases.
+As an example, a single 4G LTE or even 5G modem may not be suitable for the use case in a command and control center application, however, an SD-WAN based device that can combine several of those 4G LTE or 5G modems into a fatter and more reliable pipe will do the trick.
 The specialized use cases come from a very wide range of industries and applications and if you have applications that have challenges based on WAN performance and reliability, then again, SD-WAN is the way to go.

-There are other secondary reasons why your organization should upgrade to SD-WAN, such as easier and centralized management of WAN devices, improve WAN security and improve WAN telemetry.
-You should look for these features when shopping for SD-WAN solution, but perhaps are not strong enough by themselves to make the SD-WAN upgrade the top priority in your organization.
-However, if WAN performance and uptime, bandwidth cost or enablement of specialized applications is one of your reasons that you decided explore SD-WAN, we highly recommend you move forward and not delay.
+There are other secondary reasons why your organization should upgrade to SD-WAN, such as easier and centralized management of WAN devices, improved WAN security and improved WAN telemetry.
+You should look for these features when shopping for SD-WAN solution, but perhaps they are not strong enough by themselves to make the SD-WAN upgrade the top priority in your organization.
+However, if WAN performance and uptime, bandwidth cost or enabling specialized applications are some of the reasons that you decided explore SD-WAN, we highly recommend you move forward and not delay.